jvehent/haproxy-aws/README.rst

 client IP and port, frontend IP and port, timestamp, request counter and PID.
 An example of generated ID is **485B7525:CB2F_0A977AE4:01BB_5319CB0C_000D:27C0**.

-The Unique ID is logged and added to the request headers passed to the backend in the `X-Unique-ID` header.
+The Unique ID is added to the request headers passed to the backend in the `X-Unique-ID` header.
+We will also capture it in the logs, as a request header.

  ::